This article was updated in November 2022.

 - TIP: It is often ideal to utilize an outside professional firm for these next steps to ensure clarity and minimize bias in how the information is presented to the intended audiences.

-Messaging & Content Development
+STEP 4: ESG Messaging & Content Development

-This step involves writing the narratives, top-level messages, letter from the CEO, as well as background on how your organization is approaching ESG.
+This step involves writing the narratives, top-level messages, and letter from the CEO, as well as background on how your organization is approaching ESG.
 Often, it involves interviewing internal audiences or subject matter experts (ex: employees, management, suppliers) as well as those involved in collecting and organizing the data that will be shared in the report.

-From these interviews, an outline will be constructed, content written, edited and reviewed.
+From these interviews, an outline will be constructed, and content written, edited and reviewed.
 This narrative makes up a great deal of the report and provides the opportunity to personalize the efforts being made by your company toward sustainable best practices.

 - TIP: It’s a good idea to have one person handle the writing for your ESG report, to keep the tone consistent throughout.

-ESG Report Design
+STEP 5: ESG Report Design

 Visually conveying the content in an impactful and engaging manner is critical to the overall success of your ESG report.
 It is helpful to develop multiple design approaches and work with a respected and experienced ESG report design firm to ensure that your report is professional, not overly complex, and easy to read.